-- Seven of eight director nominees are independent by New York Stock Exchange ("NYSE") standards and the Company's Corporate Governance Guidelines - ✓ The Lead Director is independent - ✓ All three Board Committees (Audit and Finance, Compensation, and Corporate Governance and Nominating) and Committee Chairs are independent - ✓ Retirement age (70) and term limit (10 years) for non-employee directors
+- Seven of eight director nominees are independent by New York Stock Exchange ("NYSE") standards and the Company's Corporate Governance Guidelines. - ✓ The Lead Director is independent. - ✓ All three Board committees, Audit and Finance Committee, Compensation and Human Capital ✓ Committee, and Corporate Governance and Nominating Committee (each, a "Committee" and collectively, the "Committees"), and Committee Chairs are independent. - ✓ Term limit (10 years) for non-employee directors.
+No waivers have been granted.

 Non-employee directors may not serve on the board of more than four other publicly held companies.
-Further, non-employee directors who serve as an executive officer of a public company may not serve
+Further, non-employee directors who serve as an executive officer of a public company may not serve on the board of more than one other publicly held company.

-- on the board of more than one other publicly held company - ✓ No member of the Audit and Finance Committee may serve on more than two other public company audit committees - ✓ Three of eight director nominees are women or racially/ethnically diverse - The Board has a balance of new and experienced directors, with the tenure of incumbent directors averaging 4.7 years - ✓ Average age of director nominees is 62.5 years old - Each of the Committees has the ability to hire outside experts and consultants, as needed - ✓ All directors attended 100% of Board meetings and, on average, 98.3% of all Committee meetings held in 2020.
-No director attended less than 96.3% of all Committee meetings - ✓ Independent directors have full access to management and other employees - The retirement age is waived for non-employee directors who were elected or appointed prior to the 2014 Annual General Meeting. - Mr. Mizell was appointed to the Board on February 6, 2020 and Mr. Vardhan was appointed to the Board on October 27, 2020.
-Therefore, Board and Committee meetings held prior to their respective appointment dates are not included for purposes of each of their attendance calculations.
+- No member of the Audit and Finance Committee may serve on more than two other public company audit committees. - ✓ Four of eight director nominees are women or racially/ethnically diverse. - The Board has a balance of new and experienced directors, with the tenure of incumbent directors averaging 5.3 years. - ✓ Average age of director nominees is 62.9 years old. - Each of the Committees has the ability to hire outside experts and consultants, as needed. - Each of the directors attended 100% of the Board meetings and 100% of the Committee meetings on which he or she served during 2021.
+No director attended less than 75% of all meetings. - ✓ Independent directors have full access to management and other employees. - Ms. Peters was appointed to the Board on July 13, 2021.
+Therefore, Board and Committee meetings held prior to her appointment date are not included for purposes of her attendance calculations.